mattgoldspink/grunt-extjs-example/README.md

 - JSDuck              - Generate documentation for all the files
 - Compass             - Compile our Compass style sheets
-- Istanbul            - Apply code coverage to our Jasmine Tests
 - Plato               - Generate code complexity reports